 - Administer a community-engaged curricular program.
 ProCES often hosts a graduate University Administrative Fellow.
 The UAF works approximately six hours per week for ProCES to support the work of the office and to develop an independent project related to community-engaged scholarship and of interest to the UAF.
 It is an excellent opportunity to learn about community-engaged scholarship and to develop professional skills.

 - Mentor undergraduate students engaged in community-based research.
-ProCES organizes summer research internships for undergraduates, who participate in the Summer Research Colloquium.
-ProCES students are mentored by a Graduate Instructional Fellow who will experience advising students conducting community-engaged research.
+ProCES supports summer research internships for undergraduates, who may participate in the Summer Research Colloquium.
+ProCES students can be mentored by a Graduate Instructional Fellow who may advise students conducting community-engaged research.

 We also welcome your ideas, questions, and the opportunity to get to know you and your interests in community-engaged work.
-You are invited to reach out to the Associate Director of ProCES, Tara Carr-Lemke (email@example.com) to discuss how you might connect with our work.
+Please reach out to Tara Carr-Lemke (email@example.com), the Associate Director of ProCES, to discuss.